trueautomation/ta-docs/docs/getting-started/creating-your-first-test.md

 Check out an example of an actual test here:  https://github.com/shapovalovei/trueautomation-testng

-## Creating your first TrueAutomation test using Ruby/Capybara
+## TrueAutomation test using Ruby/Capybara

 1. Initialize TrueAutomation project on your machine in the preferred folder. (for details checkout the [initializing guide](/initializing/initializing-automatically.md))